 - 1. Kant: What Google is doing is dishonest and we have a moral obligation not to lie. - 2.
 Singer: If Google ends up lying and does a greater good then them lying is okay My view on this would be more of a political argument.
 I believe that we have a right to the freedom of privacy and that the internet should be for public use.
-I also believe that the Government, Google, Social Media, etc. shouldn't be used against us in terms of our personal beliefs as it is freedom of speech as long as you aren't intentionally taking away the rights of freedoms of others.
-22 - 1.
+I also believe that the Government, Google, Social Media, etc. shouldn't be used against us in terms of our personal beliefs as it is freedom of speech as long as you aren't intentionally taking away the rights or freedoms of others. - 1.
 This would be a constitutionalist argument - a.
-This would go under some philosophical views of thinkers such as John Locke - We would then have to differ between liberalism and neo-conservatism when looking into arguments such as these23 - ii.
-Liberalism and Conservatism today is philosophically different then it was at Locke's time - 2.
-This would go under the terms of political science and political philosophy
+This would go under some philosophical views of thinkers such as John Locke